LunaticReisen/GodotSourceMovement/README.md

 ## HOW TO USE

-Clone it and unzip it on any where you like ,then use godot to import the project, that it!
+Clone it and unzip it on any where you like ,then use godot to import the sproject, that it!
 Have fun!

 ## Know Issues

 Climb stairs might ramdom stutter stuck

 I didn't smoothing the camera , will fix later

+No code comments , will add it later

 ## Ref: